rbpisupati/nf-repeatexplorer/README.md

-# nf-repeatexplorer
+# Nextflow pipeline for running RepeatExplorer

-Nextflow Pipeline for running Repeat Explorer
+More details on running and installation coming soon.